deonneon/journal_app/readme.md

 - **Journal Directory**: Set the journal directory in the `start_journal_app.sh` script.
 - **Journal File**: By default, `journal.txt` is used.
 Change this in the script if needed.
+- **Aliasing**: Improve convenience by aliasing to journal command.
+Change this in the .bash_profile if needed.

 ## Dependencies